Find out about how we'll be delivering our courses in 2020.

 Enhance your knowledge and skills as a healthcare professional with our MSc Advancing Healthcare Practice.

 Practising healthcare professionals can apply to study this flexible, taught, workplace-based master's degree, which combines a range of optional and compulsory modules to suit their learning needs.
-If you already have postgraduate academic credits from other healthcare-based courses — such as PGCert/Dip in Pharmacy Practice, PGDip in Physician Associate Studies, Practice Certificate in Independent Prescribing, or another healthcare-related subject — you will be able to apply for Recognition of Prior Learning (RPL) to join the programme partway through.
+If you already have postgraduate academic credits from other healthcare-based courses — such as PGCert/Dip in Pharmacy Practice, PGDip in Physician Associate Studies, PGCert in Independent Prescribing, or another healthcare-related subject — you will be able to apply for Recognition of Prior Learning (RPL) to join the programme partway through.

 For those joining the programme for the MSc final modules, a top-up research skills module and subsequent workplace-based project will allow students to advance their learning further and gain a master's degree in 9-12 months.

 You will complete a 20-credit taught module in research skills at the University, before undertaking a 40-credit research project in your place of work.
 This project is usually co-supervised by a senior colleague from your workplace, although there may be opportunities for full supervision by the University.

 Students will be required to maintain a mini professional practice portfolio throughout their studies.
 Where relevant, this can be mapped to a Professional Competency Framework and used for submission for Professional Recognition Credentialing, for example, the Royal Pharmaceutical Society.